 Training takes place during workshops, in the laboratory and on field courses and each industrial partner has the opportunity to fund PhD projects through the member universities.

 Richard Brown is a volcanologist with research interests in physical volcanology and the 3D architecture of volcanic deposits.
 He has expertise in the pyroclastic sedimentology, the volcanic and magmatic evolution of volcanic islands and caldera volcanoes; volcanic conduits, dykes and the feeding systems of flood basalt lavas.
-He has held research positions at the Vesuvius Volcano Observatory, Naples, the University of Bristol and the Open University and is currently Lecturer in Earth Sciences at Durham University.
+He has held research positions at the Vesuvius Volcano Observatory, Naples, the University of Bristol and the Open University and is currently Associate Professor in Earth Sciences at Durham University.

 Dr. Brian Bell (University of Glasgow)